 As one child in counseling at Small Talk said, "I'm brave, I'm strong, I can do anything."

 What about abuse between two children?

 Small Talk offers a program that is open to the community called "Healthy Boundaries," where children can learn to treat themselves and others in a safe and appropriate manner.
 This program has no cost, but not every child is eligible.
-Email our Clinical Director Lindsey Power to find out more.
+Email our Clinical Director Kayelynn Abramski to find out more.